johnpapa/ng-patterns-testing/README.md

 ## Cleaning
 Over time you might accumulate some old libraries.

-It doesn't hurt to occasionally clear the decks by deleteing the "bower_components" and "node_modules" folders and re-installing with `npm install`.
+It doesn't hurt to occasionally clear the decks by deleting the "bower\_components" and "node\_modules" folders and re-installing with `npm install`.

 ## Installing Bower Packages